 Admission requirements: B.S. degree in engineering, physics, applied mathematics, or other technical disciplines.
 Students with a non-engineering background may be required to take undergraduate courses in thermodynamics, fluid mechanics, strength of materials, electrical circuits, and applied mathematics.

 Program requirements: the thesis option requires 30 credits with a minimum of 12 credits of course work in ocean engineering and nine credits for thesis research.
 The nonthesis option requires permission of the chair and a total of 30 credits with a minimum of 18 credits of course work in ocean engineering, with one course requiring a paper involving significant independent study and a written comprehensive examination.
+EGR 515 counts towards the 18 credits of course work in ocean engineering.
 OCE 605 and 606 are required of all full-time students.

 Doctor of Philosophy (PH.D.)